-For the more hardcore, or those just wanting a massive amount of chocolate to take home, you can pop over to the Lindt chocolate factory in the suburbs of Zurich where they have a discount chocolate shop for you to empty your wallet in.
+For the more hardcore, or those just wanting a massive amount of chocolate to take home, you can pop over to the Lindt chocolate factory (aka the Lindt home of chocolate!) in the suburbs of Zurich where they have a discount chocolate shop for you to empty your wallet in.
 The best way to get there is by train to Kilchberg from the main station, then it’s a short walk to the factory.

 Enjoy A Swiss Cheese Fondue, The Zurich Way

 There are a tonne of fondue places in Zurich, one of which you should definitely plan an evening in while you are in here.
 If you have not had cheese fondue before, the meal is quite simple, but extremely filling.
 You get a boiling pot of awesome swiss cheese, often with a little alcohol in for flavour, along with a basket of bread pieces.
 Your job is to simply empty the cheese pot using a long fork with small pieces of bread on the end.
 Just don’t lose your bread in the pot!

 The best way to really enjoy this experience in my opinion is to take one of Zurich’s iconic trams and enjoy a fondue at the same time.
 The Zurich Fondue Tram experience is one you won’t repeat almost anywhere else!

 Head Out For A Night On The Town